 Cooking the Roast Cold

-The problems that occurs if you fail to let your prime rib come to room temperature will vary depending on which cooking technique you use.
-With the closed-door method, the weight-to-cooking-time ratio won't work if the prime rib starts off ice cold, and you'll end up taking it out of the oven too early.
+The problems that occur if you fail to let your prime rib come to room temperature will vary depending on which cooking technique you use.
+With the closed-door method, the weight-to-cooking-time ratio won't work if the prime rib starts ice-cold, and you'll end up taking it out of the oven too early.
 With the traditional method, you'll simply end up with an overcooked roast.

-Start off on the right foot by letting your prime rib sit at room temperature for a full three hours before roasting it.
+Start on the right foot by letting your prime rib sit at room temperature for a full 3 hours before roasting it.

 02 of 05

 Yes, it's important to season your prime rib, but worrying about whether to season it the night before or three hours before—or even right before it goes in the oven—is not a good use of your cooking bandwidth.
 The fact is that no amount of seasonings you apply to the surface (including soaking in a marinade) are going to penetrate beyond about 2 millimeters into that massive roast.
 (This is why people inject brine into roasts.)

 In fact, the longer the salt sits on the surface of the meat, the more moisture will get sucked out of it, which is the complete opposite of what you want.
 So by all means, salt and pepper generously, but you only need enough on the surface to season every bite, including the non-edge sections.

 Just don't lose sleep about it.
 The most logical time to season your prime rib is at some point during the 3 hours you have it sitting on your counter coming to room temperature.